lblod/frontend-openproceshuis/README.md

 Make sure that all tickets that are tagged with the `OPH Release...` tag are in the `Klaar voor ACC` column.
 Only then can we make a release.

+> All following steps describe how to manually create a new release.
+However, this repo also allows to use `release-it` to automate the release process.
+To use `release-it`, first generate a Github Personal Access Token.
+Next, run the following command and follow along with the interactive terminal session it initiates: `GITHUB_AUTH=your_github_token_here release-it`.

 ### 1. Update the changelog

 - Go to the `CHANGELOG.md` and update according to the merged PR's since the latest release.